corese-stack/corese-benchmark/README.md

 ## Description

 This repository offers some tools and utilities to run a benchmark of a set of java-based triple stores, namely Corese, RDF4J and Jena.
+Its aim is to
+- compare Corese with the other triplestore
+- compare different versions of Corese

 Its principles are
 * Focusing on performance measurements, such as loading time, memory used, query time, number of threads/CPU, etc.